andriesfilmer/pim/README.md

 Project is just started.....

-PIM is a simple application built with AngularJS, Node.js and MongoDB.
+PIM is a application built with AngularJS, Node.js and MongoDB.

 ## Description

 A private PIM with:

-* Personal calendar
+* Personal calendar (not ready yet)
 * Posts i.o Todo/Note/Blog/
-* Bookmarks
+* Bookmarks (not ready yet)
 * Register/Login/Logout users

 ## Dependencies